 Proposal 1.
-The election for each of the nominees listed below to serve as a Class III Director until his successor has been duly elected and qualified.
+The election for each of the nominees listed below to serve as a Class I Director until his or her successor has been duly elected and qualified.

 NOMINEES: FOR WITHHOLD AUTHORITY

-(1) Edward H. Ross

-(2) Raymond L. Anstiss, Jr.
+(1) Charles D. Hyman

+(2) Kelly McNamara Corley

-DO NOT PRINT IN THIS AREA (Shareholder Name & Address Data)
+DO NOT PRINT IN THIS AREA (Stockholder Name & Address Data)

-I plan on attending the meeting \square
+I plan on attending the meeting \Box

+i pian on attending the meeting \Box

-Address Change/Comments: (If you noted any Address Changes and/or Comments above, please mark box.) \square osal 2.
+Address Change/Comments: (If you noted any Address Changes and/or Comments above, please mark box.) $\hfill\Box$

+CONTROL NUMBER

+Proposal 2.
 To approve a proposal to authorize the Company, subject to the approval of the Company's Board of Directors, to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current net asset value per share, subject to certain conditions as set forth in the proxy statement (including that the cumulative number of shares sold pursuant to such authority does not exceed 25% of its then outstanding common stock immediately prior to each such sale).